-With Office 365, you can build high complexity forms quickly in Power Apps without having a developer “code” the solution.
+With Microsoft 365, you can build high complexity forms quickly in Power Apps without having a developer “code” the solution.
 Tabbed forms allow a large number of fields to be included in one Power App, and all forms are responsive and mobile-friendly.
 You can also deploy forms right from Power App, which saves you time from publishing through the app store.

 2. Business Logic

 There are often a number of rules or dependencies applied to information captured in a form.
 For instance, a form might require a measurement but to the nearest linear foot, not the nearest linear inch.
 Or, if you are reporting an incident that happened between 9:00 am – 11:00 am, the Department Manager should be notified; and the Shift Supervisor should only be notified for incidents between 6:00 pm – 10:00 pm.